 Cleft Lip and Palate

 One in every 600 to 700 children is born with a cleft lip and/or palate.
 Services for these children are provided through the North West, Isle of Man and North Wales Cleft Lip and Palate Network.
-Across the Network, approximately 150 children each year are born with a cleft lip and/or palate and, at any given point in time, ongoing treatment is provided for around 3000 children and adults.

 The aim of the Network is to provide multidisciplinary specialised management for at least the first 20 years of life to produce the best outcomes for patients in terms of optimal physical function, psychological adjustment and aesthetics.